marc-israel/DriftDetect/docs/foundations/chaining.md

 directory.
 Consult the [TTP Repositories](repositories.md) documentation for further details about how TTP references are resolved.

-**Note**: for legacy reasons, TTPForge also supports omitting the `//` prefix in `ttp:` actions.
+**Note**: for legacy reasons, DriftDetect also supports omitting the `//` prefix in `ttp:` actions.
 Paths provided without the `//` prefix are still resolved relative to the TTP search path root, just as if the `//` was present.
-This compatibility may be removed in a later version of TTPForge; therefore, new TTPs should always use the `//`.
+This compatibility may be removed in a later version of DriftDetect; therefore, new TTPs should always use the `//`.

 ## Passing Arguments to Sub-TTPs